McCLIM/McCLIM/Backends/beagle/README.txt

     to do with McCLIM not understanding where the pointer is, or something to do with tracking-pointer.

+    (Doesn't appear to be anything to do with tracking pointer...)

 !21.
 Highlighting on mouse overs isn't quite right; artefacts are left on the
     display after the mouse has moved out of the target object bounding